Achieving computational gains with quantum error-correction primitives: Generation of long-range entanglement enhanced by error detection: Discussion

 Our results make clear that the combination of deterministic error suppression and QEC primitives that stop short of full encoding can provide substantial computational enhancement with far lower overhead than full fault-tolerant QEC.
-For instance, recent work published while completing this manuscript~\cite{reichardt2024} showed the use of logical encoding of an error-detection code in order to produce a 24-qubit error-detected GHZ state with approximately 90\% fidelity; doing so required 59 physical qubits including 35 redundant qubits used in encoding, an overall (including ancillas) qubit overhead ratio of $(59-24)/24 \approx 146\%$ and 93\% discard rate.
-In our work a comparable 27-qubit GHZ state also achieving 90\% fidelity requires an overhead ratio of only 7\% and just 20\% shots discarded.
-At the maximum scale our work uses 84 physical qubits to encode a 75-qubit error-detected GHZ state, requiring only 9 flag ancillas, amounting to a substantially lower overall qubit overhead ratio of $\approx 12\%$ with 78\% of shots discarded.
+For instance, recent work published while completing this paper~\cite{reichardt2024atomcomputing} showed the use of logical encoding of an error-detection code in order to produce a 24-qubit error-detected GHZ state with approximately 90\% fidelity; doing so required 59 physical qubits including 35 redundant qubits used in encoding, an overall (including ancillas) qubit overhead ratio of $(59-24)/24 \approx 146\%$ and 93\% discard rate.
+In our work, although not protected against incoherent phase errors, a comparable 27-qubit GHZ state also achieving 90\% fidelity requires an overhead ratio of only 7\% and just 20\% shots discarded.
+At the maximum scale, our work uses 84 physical qubits to encode a 75-qubit error-detected GHZ state, requiring only 9 flag ancillas, amounting to a substantially lower overall qubit overhead ratio of $\approx 12\%$ with 78\% of shots discarded.
+Although both kinds of error detection with post-selection have fundamental limits concerning scalability, our adoption of QEC primitives on the physical level has a much lower overall overhead.

-These new results address the fact that most users of contemporary quantum computers will not yet see net computational advantage when leveraging full logical encoding, despite the resounding success of many recent proof-of-principle experiments and the greater generality of logical encoding for arbitrary applications in the long term.
-Resource overhead in both QPU runtime and hardware redundancy associated with QEC remain challenging and quickly overwhelm the physical device sizes available today.
+These new results address the fact that most users of contemporary quantum computers will not yet see the net computational advantage when leveraging full logical encoding, despite the resounding success of many recent proof-of-principle experiments and the greater generality of logical encoding for arbitrary applications in the long term.
+Resource overhead in both QPU runtime and qubit count associated with QEC remain challenging and quickly overwhelm the physical device sizes available today.
 We therefore believe that our observations may help craft guidelines for the design of near-term algorithmic subroutines which deliver expanded computational capability over the best currently achievable routines by adopting the most impactful and efficient QEC primitives.